Check out the review for The Man Who Died Twice by Richard Osman #Contemporarymystery #Bookreview

 It is filled with twists and turns, although the reader does get to a part of the mystery long before the characters do, but with a nice little twist at the end.

-An engaging story, which I read very quickly
+An engaging story, which I read very quickly.

-Author: M J Porter, author
+Author: MJ Porter, author

-I'm a writer of historical fiction (Early England/Viking and the British Isles as a whole before 1066, as well as two 20th century mysteries).
+I'm a writer of historical fiction (Early England/Viking and the British Isles as a whole before 1066, as well as three 20th century mysteries), and a nonfiction title about the royal women of tenth century England.

-Leave a Reply
+Leave a comment